lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 :Required parameters:

     :build-node: The node to run build on.
-    :jenkins-ssh-credential: Credential to use for SSH.
+    :jenkins-ssh-release-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)
     :stream: run this job against: master